 The method for the soup recipe I was gifted was a little different.
 This potato soup recipe called for a base of ham stock and about 2 cups of leftover ham in addition to a myriad of garden vegetables and herbs.
 An immersion blender is used at the end to puree the solids, making for a beautifully creamy ham and potato soup.

-How To Make Creamy Plantation Potato and Ham Soup
+How Do You Make Creamy Plantation Potato and Ham Soup?

 You will want to use a heavy bottomed stock pot for this ham potato soup.
 A slow cooker seems like it would be rational because we are going to simmer this low over time, but the slow cooker simply will not get up to the temperatures and brief boils we need to perform to achieve the consistency we are going for in this dish.
 And, unfortunately, an instant pot will take us too far, too fast.
 A heavy bottomed stock pot over medium heat for about an hour is the ticket.